roh-7/KJ-Hack-App/README.md

 # NWA

 Submission for KJSCE Hackathon 2018 [Voices of Mumbai]

 ## VoicesOfMumbai

-The android app is to be used by the users to voice the problems they are facing.
-The users get a feed of problems reported by other users and also problems repoted/acknowledged by the authorities.
-Authenticating has been implemented using the user's phone number and an OTP being sent to the user.
-The user can also see the problems being reported locality wise marked on the map of Mumbai(the city he resides in).
-This would serve as a platform for the authorities as well as residents to monitor their locality.
+The Android App **VoicesOfMumbai** is to be used by the users to voice the problems they're facing in their daily routine.

+**Features:**

+* Users can post problems pertaining to their Locality
+* Official Authorities monitor these reports and provide status updates related to a problem.
+* Problem Heatmap
+    - Users are provided with a Map, which contains location markers where a problem is reported by the User.
+    - Users get an overview of problems which are located in, as well as around the locality
+* User Authenticity: Users have to provide their Mobile Number, through which an OTP verification is done.

+This project would serve as a platform for the authorities as well as residents to monitor their locality.
+It also acts as an Indicator for other Users, who may think of residing in the Locality.
 The locality of the user is taken from his current location while posting a complaint regarding the problem he/she is facing.

 ## Screenshots
 <p float="left">